We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-An online therapy session allows a person to communicate with a qualified therapist from their home.
-The cost depends on the therapist’s credentials and experience, but many companies offer subscription plans that an individual can cancel at any time.
-A person could also receive mental health coverage through their insurer.
+Online therapy allows people to communicate with qualified therapists from their homes.
+The cost depends on the therapist’s credentials and experience, but many companies offer subscription plans, and some insurers cover mental health care.

 This article explores the different types of therapy available and how individuals may recognize that they need to see a therapist.
 It also describes factors that could help people choose affordable therapy options online and the different platforms available for counseling.